 And eating less, drinking less…that’s not fun.
 Sure, maybe it’s what needs to get done, but the emphasis is on avoidance, not abundance.
 If you’re interested in setting up a SMARTer goal, see my blog on the topic.
 This will help you focus on the end you want, not the pain of getting there.

-There’s an exercise I love doing with coaching clients that is particularly powerful at the resolution time of year: a GAP analysis.
+There’s an exercise I love doing with career counseling and career coaching clients that is particularly powerful at the resolution time of year: a GAP analysis.
 You look at where are you and where you want to be.

 A good framework for setting up the GAP analysis is the Wheel of Life (apologies for all the coach jargon).
 The wheel simplifies areas of life into clear categories.